maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 ## Finding

-Out of 7 subgenres, there is a 14% chance of randomly picking the correct subgenre. **The model we fit with the Gradient Boost Classifier had the highest accuracy rate of approximately 56%,** making it 4 times more likely than random chance to correctly classify a pop song to its correct subgenre.
+Out of 7 subgenres, there is about a 14% chance of randomly picking the correct subgenre. **The model we fit with the Gradient Boost Classifier had the highest accuracy rate of approximately 56%,** making it 4 times more likely than random chance to correctly classify a pop song to its correct subgenre.

 Our analysis suggests that one can use audio features to predict a pop song's subgenre with 56% accuracy.